department-of-veterans-affairs/va.gov-team/products/platform/documentation-site/research/search-design-doc.md

 **Status:** **Draft**

-**Approvers:** Andrew G., Megan K.
+**Approvers:** Andrew G., Megan K., Rian F., DevOps

 ## Overview

 ### Objective

-We want to implement a landing page where VFS/VSP team members can search multiple documentation sources from a single entrypoint.
+Search multiple documentation sources from a single, public entrypoint.

 ### Background

-The documentation we have is spread across many different locations (public repos, private repos, GitHub pages, etc).
+The documentation we have is spread across many different locations (public repos, private repos, GitHub pages, handbooks, etc).
 There currently is not a way for VFS/VSP users to search all of the documentation sources with a single query.

 ### High Level Design

-We are adding a landing page that will contain a form where users can search multiple documentation sources in one location.
+We are adding a public landing page that will contain a form where users can search multiple, public documentation sources with a single query.

 ## Specifics

 ### Detailed Design

-_Designs that are too detailed for the above High Level Design section belong here.
-Anything that will require a day or more of work to implement should be described here._

-_This is a great place to put APIs, communication protocols, file formats, and the like._
+We are adding a public landing page (on a custom domain, if possible) that will contain a search input.
+That search input will query multiple, public documentation sources with one query.

+A successful implementation will have these components.

+1. Page with Input Textbox - We need a public page with a search input where users can input their search term(s).
+1. Index/Database - We need a place to store the records that will be returned to the user.
+1. Crawler/Scraper - We need a crawler to frequently scan our documentation sources for additions/deletions/modifications.

+We do not currently have an index of our target documentation sources.
+And we do not currently have infrastructure to crawl our target documentation sources to build said index.

+Algolia appears to be the leader when it comes to searching documentation.

 _It is important to include assumptions about what external systems will provide.
 For example if this system has a method that takes a user id as input, will your implementation assume that the user id is valid?
 Or if a method has a string parameter, does it assume that the parameter has been sanitized against injection attacks?
 Having such assumptions explicitly spelled out here before you start implementing increases the chances that misunderstandings will be caught by a reviewer before they lead to bugs or vulnerabilities.
 Please reference the external system's documentation to justify your assumption whenever possible (and if such documentation doesn't exist, ask the external system's author to document the behavior or at least confirm it in an email)._